Semantic-level Backdoor Attack against Text-to-Image Diffusion Models: Experiments

 \subsection{Experimental Setup}

 \textbf{Models.} We conduct experiments on Stable Diffusion v1.5~\cite{rombach2022high} and Stable Diffusion XL (SDXL) \cite{DBLP:conf/iclr/PodellELBDMPR24}, two widely used T2I diffusion models.
-This setting follows a common threat model in prior backdoor studies \cite{chou2023villandiffusion,wang2024eviledit,zhang2025towards}, where attackers distribute backdoored models without downstream training data.
+This setting follows a common threat model in prior backdoor studies \cite{chou2023villandiffusion,wang2024eviledit,DBLP:journals/corr/abs-2503-17724}, where attackers distribute backdoored models without downstream training data.

-\textbf{Attack Configuration.} We optimize \cref{eq:total_loss} using Adam for 800 iterations.
-Unless otherwise specified, we set $\alpha_k = 5\times10^{-4}$, $\alpha_v = 1\times10^{-3}$, and $\lambda_{\mathrm{reg}} = 0.5$.
-To construct a semantic trigger, we sample 11 semantically equivalent trigger prompts.
-For evaluation, we generate 100 semantically similar prompts using GPT-4 \cite{DBLP:journals/corr/abs-2303-08774}, which are not used during backdoor injection and serve to evaluate attack effectiveness.

-\textbf{Baselines.} We compare SemBD with representative backdoor attacks against T2I diffusion models, including VillanDiffusion \cite{chou2023villandiffusion}, Personalization \cite{huang2024personalization}, Rickrolling \cite{struppek2023rickrolling}, EvilEdit \cite{wang2024eviledit}, BadT2I \cite{zhai2023text}, and IBA \cite{zhang2025towards}.
+\textbf{Baselines.} We compare SemBD with representative backdoor attacks against T2I diffusion models, including VillanDiffusion \cite{chou2023villandiffusion}, Personalization \cite{huang2024personalization}, Rickrolling \cite{struppek2023rickrolling}, EvilEdit \cite{wang2024eviledit}, BadT2I \cite{zhai2023text}, and IBA \cite{DBLP:journals/corr/abs-2503-17724}.
 These baselines cover word-level and syntax-level backdoor attacks implemented via data poisoning, fine-tuning, LoRA adaptation, or model editing.
 In addition to evaluating attack effectiveness and utility preservation, we further benchmark these methods under state-of-the-art backdoor defenses, including NaviT2I \cite{zhai2025efficient}, UFID \cite{DBLP:conf/aaai/0001H0V25}, $\text{T2IShield}_\text{FTT}$ and $\text{T2IShield}_\text{CDA}$ \cite{wang2024t2ishield}.

-\textbf{Evaluation metrics.} We evaluate backdoor attacks on T2I diffusion models in three aspects: (i) attack effectiveness, measured by Attack Success Rate (ASR) and CLIP$_p$ under triggered prompts; (ii) utility preservation, assessed using Fréchet Inception Distance (FID) \cite{heusel2017gans} computed on 5,000 randomly selected captions from the MS-COCO \cite{lin2014microsoft} validation set, CLIP$_c$ on clean prompts, and LPIPS to evaluate image quality and functionality under benign inputs; and (iii) stealthiness, evaluated by the Detection Success Rate (DSR) of input-level defenses.
+\textbf{Evaluation Metrics.} We evaluate backdoor attacks on T2I diffusion models in four aspects: (i) attack effectiveness, measured by Attack Success Rate (ASR) and CLIP$_p$ under triggered prompts; (ii) utility preservation, assessed using Fréchet Inception Distance (FID) \cite{heusel2017gans} computed on 5,000 randomly selected captions from the MS-COCO \cite{lin2014microsoft} validation set, CLIP$_c$ on clean prompts, and LPIPS to evaluate image quality and functionality under benign inputs; (iii) trigger specificity, evaluated using False Trigger Rate (FTR), which measures the probability that incomplete semantic trigger prompts unintentionally activate the backdoor; and (iv) stealthiness, evaluated by the Detection Success Rate (DSR) of input-level defenses.